microsoft/qsharp-language/Specifications/Language/3_Expressions/PrecedenceAndAssociativity.md

 ## Modifiers and combinators

 Modifiers can be seen as special operators that can be applied to certain expressions only.
-You can assign them an artificial precedence to capture their behavior.
+They can be assigned an artificial precedence to capture their behavior.

 For more information, see [Expressions](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language/3_Expressions#expressions).